HasangerGames/suroi/TRANSLATIONS_REPORT.md

 - Key `holiday_tree` is not a valid key
 - Key `lemon` is not a valid key
 - Key `light_choco` is not a valid key
+- Key `lobotomy` is not a valid key
 - Key `lumberjack` is not a valid key
 - Key `mango` is not a valid key
 - Key `military_camo` is not a valid key